TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ExpressionBuilder/Index.rst

 ..  include:: _ExpressionBuilderSpace.rst.txt

-Create statement containing :php:`$numberOfSpaces` spaces.
+Create a statement containing :php:`$numberOfSpaces` space characters.

-The :sql:`SPACE(number)` expression is used for MariaDB and MySQL and :php:`ExpressionBuilder::repeat()` expression as fallback for PostgreSQL and SQLite.
+The :sql:`SPACE(numberOfSpaces)` expression is used for MariaDB and MySQL and :php:`ExpressionBuilder::repeat()` expression as fallback for PostgreSQL and SQLite.